SynchroLux-AI/LLM-Repo/README.md

 <h2> Contact </h2>
-For questions or suggestions, please open an issue on this repository or contact the project maintainer at info@synchrolux.org
+For questions or suggestions, please open an issue on this repository or contact the project maintainer at info[at]synchrolux[dot]org.